What is rear projection?

 Although your projector can be used for both front and rear projection, a specialist screen is required for rear projection.
 This is because the material for rear projection needs to be semi-translucent in order to diffuse the light, rather than reflect light for front projection.
 Rear projection screens are often grey in appearance.

-You should also consider the angles your audience will be viewing the screen from.
-Whilst rear projection eradicates the possibility of audiences obstructing the projection and casting shadows on the screen, this set-up is best viewed straight on.
+You should also consider the angles your audience will be viewing the screen from when using rear projection.
+Whilst rear projector screens eradicate the possibility of audiences obstructing the projection and casting shadows on the screen, this set-up is best viewed straight on.
 If your audience is encircling the front of the screen, those with the widest viewing angles will receive a worse-quality image than those sitting facing the screen straight on.

-When projecting, ambient lighting can reduce the perceived brightness of the projected image, so the lighting of the room is a factor to consider.
-However, rear projection screens do absorb ambient lighting better than front projection screens.
+When projecting, high ambient lighting can reduce the perceived brightness of the projected image, so the lighting of the room is a factor to consider.
+However, rear projection screens do absorb ambient lighting better than if you were using front projection screens.

 Rear projection requires a powerful projector, since the screen still does reflect some light.
 This means the projector needs to counteract any reflected light which is directed towards it in order to cast a high-quality image.